House District 7

-I also serve as a legislative member of the Governor's Behavioral Health Advisory Council, and the Board of the Wyoming Coalition against Domestic Violence and Sexual Abuse.
+I also serve as a legislative member of the Governor's Behavioral Health Advisory Council, and was a past legislative member of the board of the Wyoming Coalition against Domestic Violence and Sexual Abuse.

 This page will provide updates of what I am doing and what is going on in the Wyoming legislature.

 Happy New Year!
 The 2020 interim was full of Zoom meetings.
 I think we're all getting tired of that, unless you're one of the wonderful people who have kept the nation going by working in person in healthcare, public safety, retail, transportation, utilities, manufacturing and mining.
 Thanks to all the teachers, too, who have welcomed their students back to class.

 The legislature gaveled in yesterday for the 2021 General Session.
 The House Labor Committee was assigned to hear three of our interim bills at our meeting next Wednesday morning (by Zoom).
 They will be posted on the legislative website with a link for any who wish to participate, although we already heard a lot of testimony during the interim.

 The following two weeks we will have an eight day virtual session to do the floor work on the committee bills.
 (I believe a total of 39 bills were referred to the committees.)
 There will be the usual committee of the whole, 2nd and 3rd readings, with successful bills sent down the hall to the Senate, and the House will receive introduced Senate Files.
 The Senate sent 57 bills to their committees, so that will give us plenty to work with.

 The supplemental budget bill should be out February 22, with that going to the in-person session that will start March 1st, barring some unfortunate interruption of the plans.
 All in all, the session could run about 3 weeks later than past sessions.